dangne/GiangGO/README.md

 * HUMAN vs AI
 * AI vs AI

 To select the mode you want, edit each player's kind in main.py file.
-Other features are somewhat self-explanatory
+Other features are somewhat self-explanatory.